RenderHeads/UnityPlugin-OmekaAPI/README.md

 ## Using the API
 ### Configure your settings
-In the inspector editor data/ClientSettings and configure your endpoint and api keys (optional, for accessing private information).
+Configure the scriptableobject found in data/ClientSettings in order to set your endpoint and api keys (optional, for accessing private information).
-The endpoint does not need to include /api/ at the end
+The endpoint does not need to include /api/ at the end.

 ### Add Client component to your scene
 Add the OmekaClient component to your scene.
 This will initialize an instance of the API on awake.
+We have not included a singleton pattern for the component, however such functionality is easy to extend.

 ### Use the API and make requests
 Find a reference to the API component and call the relevant API endpoint with search parameters, for example:

 `ItemSearchResponse<DublicCoreVocabulary> response = await _client.Api.SearchItems(new ItemSearchParams() { item_set_id = index.Id });`